-As a water goddess, Anuket is one of three deities who guards the Nile and its source — with her specifically keeping watch over the lower cataracts near Aswan.
-This position highlighted her importance with the ancient Egyptians, since the river was the lifeline of thousands.
+As a water goddess, Anuket is one of three deities who guard the Nile and its source — with her specifically keeping watch over the lower cataracts near Aswan.
+This position highlighted her importance to the ancient Egyptians since the river was the lifeline of thousands.

 Interestingly, though, she didn’t bum around her section — this girl wanted to travel.
 And in a sense she did, because Anuket was also the goddess of water in nearby Nubia and Sudan.

 Tefnut — Goddess of Rain

 - Religion: Egyptian Mythology

 - Realms: Goddess of rain, Egyptian Sun god, and the Moon

 - Family: Married to her twin brother Shu; mother of Geb and Nut

 - Fun fact: Among all Egypt’s water deities, Tefnut was perhaps the most important (Egyptians believed that without her, their lands would dry up completely)